ludwigprandtlwing/prandtlAirfoils/Readme.txt

 Then run these profiles at low Reynolds number as achieved with the small model.
 Assume fully turbulent flows by tripping the flow immediately.
 See how the drag increases and try to match the drag to the worked back drag from flight test.
 Therefore work out the CD for the whole wing and apply a 2D to 3D adjustment and then see how close it is.
 Also the Reynolds numbers are very low for the model.
 This might also bring down L/D.  Use this to try and explain maybe the poor performance of the model aircraft.

 Then do CFD on all the profiles and see how closely it matches with the XFoil results.
+Use OpenFoam.

+Write up the results as a report.